Sarmad426/Generative-AI/0-AI-ML-Basics/3-Data-Science/roles/Readme.md

 5. **Statistical Modeling**: Building mathematical models to represent relationships between variables in the data, such as linear regression, logistic regression, and time series analysis.

 6. **Experimental Design**: Planning and conducting experiments to collect data in a controlled manner and analyze the effects of different variables on outcomes.

+## Cloud Platforms (ML Engineer)

+An ML engineer should have a strong understanding of cloud platforms to effectively deploy and manage machine learning models at scale.
+Key areas of knowledge include:

+1. **Infrastructure as a Service (IaaS)**: Understanding how to provision and manage virtual machines, storage, and networking resources on cloud platforms such as AWS, Azure, or Google Cloud.

+2. **Platform as a Service (PaaS)**: Familiarity with managed services for machine learning, such as AWS SageMaker, Azure Machine Learning, or Google Cloud AI Platform, which provide pre-configured environments for training and deploying models.

+3. **Scalability and Elasticity**: Knowledge of how to scale machine learning workloads dynamically to handle varying levels of demand, using features like auto-scaling and serverless computing.

+4. **Data Storage and Management**: Understanding cloud-based storage solutions like Amazon S3, Azure Blob Storage, and Google Cloud Storage for storing large datasets and model artifacts securely.

+5. **Security and Compliance**: Awareness of cloud security best practices, identity and access management (IAM), encryption, and compliance standards (e.g., GDPR, HIPAA) to ensure data privacy and regulatory compliance.

+6. **Cost Management**: Ability to optimize costs by choosing the right instance types, leveraging spot instances or preemptible VMs, and monitoring resource usage to avoid over-provisioning.

+7. **Containerization and Orchestration**: Familiarity with containerization technologies like Docker and container orchestration platforms like Kubernetes for deploying and managing machine learning workflows and microservices.

+8. **Integration and APIs**: Understanding how to integrate machine learning models with other cloud services and applications using APIs, webhooks, or event-driven architectures.

+9. **Monitoring and Logging**: Knowledge of monitoring tools and techniques for tracking performance metrics, logging events, and troubleshooting issues in distributed machine learning systems.

+10. **Continuous Integration/Continuous Deployment (CI/CD)**: Experience with CI/CD pipelines for automating the deployment of machine learning models, including testing, versioning, and rollout strategies.